yugabyte/yugabyte-db/docs/content/latest/api/ysql/exprs/aggregate_functions/covid-data-case-study/analyze-the-covidcast-data/symptoms-vs-mask-wearing-by-state.md

 ---
-title: Select data for COVID-like symptoms vs mask-wearing by state scatter plot
+title: Select the data for COVID-like symptoms vs mask-wearing by state scatter plot for 21-Oct-2020
-linkTitle: Select data for scatter-plot for 2020-10-21
+linkTitle: Data for scatter-plot for 21-Oct-2020
-headerTitle: Select data for COVID-like symptoms vs mask-wearing by state scatter plot
+headerTitle: Select the data for COVID-like symptoms vs mask-wearing by state scatter plot for 21-Oct-2020
-description: Select data for COVID-like symptoms vs mask-wearing by state scatter plot
+description: Select the data for COVID-like symptoms vs mask-wearing by state scatter plot for 21-Oct-2020
 menu:
   latest:
     identifier: symptoms-vs-mask-wearing-by-state